Equity versus fixed income: the predictive power of bank surveys#

 Transformations and checks#

-In this part, we perform simple calculations and transformations on the data to derive the relevant signals and targets used for the analysis.
+In this section, we conduct straightforward calculations and transformations on the data to derive the essential signals and targets necessary for the analysis.

 Features#

-In the presented chart, we combine bank lending survey scores, specifically the credit demand z-score labeled as BLSDSCORE_NSA, and the credit supply z-score denoted as BLSCSCORE_NSA, for developed countries (EUR, GBP, JPY, CAD, and USD).
-This aggregation is accomplished by assigning weights to individual country scores based on their respective proportions of global GDP and industrial production, with these proportions calculated as a three-year moving average.
-Subsequently, both the combined credit demand z-score and credit supply z-score are grouped under the identifier GDM.
+The presented chart illustrates the weighted average of credit demand and supply conditions in developed markets, derived from bank lending surveys.
+Specifically, it incorporates the credit demand z-score (BLSDSCORE_NSA) and credit supply z-score (BLSCSCORE_NSA) for developed countries, namely EUR, GBP, JPY, CAD, and USD.
+Weights are assigned based on the respective proportions of global GDP and industrial production, calculated as a three-year moving average.
+Subsequently, both the aggregated credit demand z-score and credit supply z-score are grouped under the identifier GDM.

 To visualize these combined indicators, we utilize the view_timelines() function from the macrosynergy package.
 You can find more information about this function here